shadowfearzxc/ATMSystem/README.md

 * Transfer of funds from account to account
 * Payment for services
 * Debugged mechanism for extracting and changing data in files and “classes”
-* Фccount lockdown after 3 failed password entries
+* Account lockdown after 3 failed password entries

 ## Requirements
 * CodeBlock 20.00 or later !!!